rvarttinen/spring-example-magic/README.md

 * base for experimentation using the latest and greatest of Java (currently 24, but resorted back to 23 as Gradle dosn't seem to support 24 yet) and other libraries used in this project
 * act as a repository of "nice-to-have" features on how to do things Spring Boot and RDF, i.e. implementation, testing, format conversion, asynch, etc.

+# History
+Everything has a history, even this little project.
+It started out a sa simple demo with a slightly silly and whimsical touch (to get people's attention?).
+It lay dormant for some years until quite recently when it is now hosued in this repositry.
+However, in doing so it started move away from some silliness and hopefully it will mature over time as it gets new features and the deployment model solidifies (Kubernetes).

 # Building and Running the service
 After checking out the code from this repository, building it should be straightforward.
 In a Windows environment: